trevorkarn/todayilearned/index.md

 title: "Welcome to my blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Epsilons add up!
+I want to write about learning one thing every day.
+Could be big, could be small, but I just want to learn one thing every day.